mekane/redux-test-app/README.md

 I used TDD to build the reducer, to make sure my state transitions are sensible.
 I consider that to be the foundation of good practice.
 I am also curious to see how I naturally break apart reducers and actions as an app grows, and compare that to other examples.

+I also then plan to use this as a boilerplate for other apps, since it will have the app structure and task runner all set up.

 ## Getting Started

 At the moment all it needs is an `npm install`.